 Press Kit for Author Edith Maxwell

-Macavity and Agatha-nominated author Edith Maxwell writes the Quaker Midwife Mysteries and the Local Foods Mysteries, as well as award-winning short crime fiction.
+Agatha-winning and Macavity-nominated author Edith Maxwell writes the Quaker Midwife Mysteries and the Local Foods Mysteries, as well as award-winning short crime fiction.
 As Maddie Day she authors the Country Store Mysteries and the Cozy Capers Book Group Mysteries.
-She also wrote two Lauren Rousseau Mysteries (as Tace Baker).
-Maxwell lives north of Boston with her beau and three cats, and blogs with the other Wicked Cozy Authors.
+She also wrote two Lauren Rousseau Mysteries.
+Maxwell lives north of Boston with her beau and her organic garden; she blogs with the other Wicked Authors and at Mystery Lovers’ Kitchen.
 You can find her at www.edithmaxwell.com, @edithmaxwell, and on Facebook.

 Edith Maxwell has always been a writer.
 She made her living writing technical documentation in the software industry, wrote features and essays as a free-lance journalist, edited medical texts, and produced several published articles and a doctoral dissertation in the field of linguistics.
 And before that, she wrote fiction and news articles, with her first paid published story appearing at age 9.
 Creating fiction, long and short, is what makes her happiest (although she wrote a prose poem about her late father that she’s rather proud of).

-She is active in Sisters in Crime, serving as the President of the New England chapter, and is a member of Mystery Writers of America.
-She is also a long-time member of the Society of Friends (Quaker), and the recent past Clerk of Amesbury Friends Meeting.
+She is a lifetime member of Sisters in Crime and is a member of Mystery Writers of America.
+She is also a long-time member of the Society of Friends (Quaker) at Amesbury Friends Meeting.
 Her art story was featured in the National Endowment for the Arts 50th anniversary celebration.

 Edith lives in Amesbury, Massachusetts, but is originally a fourth-generation Californian.
-She has two grown sons, and lives in an antique house with her beau and their two cats.
+She has two grown sons and lives with her beau in an antique house where she writes, cooks, gardens, and wastes time on Facebook.

 Right-click on the image you wish to download.